United States Steel Corporation (X) Shares Up Despite Recent Market Volatility

 JP Morgan gave a rating of “Underweight” to X, setting the target price at $28 in the report published on June 14th of the previous year.

-During the last 5 trading sessions, X rose by +10.97%, which changed the moving average for the period of 200-days by +29.09% in comparison to the 20-day moving average, which settled at $29.20.
-In addition, United States Steel Corporation saw 25.23% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, X fell by -3.39%, which changed the moving average for the period of 200-days by +22.06% in comparison to the 20-day moving average, which settled at $29.22.
+In addition, United States Steel Corporation saw 18.16% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at X starting from Jaycox Kenneth E, who sale 6,090 shares at the price of $30.00 back on Feb 03.
-After this action, Jaycox Kenneth E now owns 79,637 shares of United States Steel Corporation, valued at $182,700 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at X starting from Ayers Andrea J., who purchase 1,000 shares at the price of $31.45 back on Mar 03.
+After this action, Ayers Andrea J. now owns 5,014 shares of United States Steel Corporation, valued at $31,454 using the latest closing price.

-Buckiso Scott D, the SVP & Chief Mfg Officer – NAFR of United States Steel Corporation, sale 55,119 shares at $25.00 during a trade that took place back on Nov 22, which means that Buckiso Scott D is holding 85,801 shares at $1,377,975 based on the most recent closing price.
+Fruehauf Richard, the SVP-Chief Strat & Sustain Off of United States Steel Corporation, sale 37,500 shares at $31.38 during a trade that took place back on Mar 03, which means that Fruehauf Richard is holding 57,826 shares at $1,176,750 based on the most recent closing price.

 Stock Fundamentals for X